drmDev/drmDev.github.io/index.md

             <div class="card-body">
                 <h5 class="card-title"><i class="fas fa-server"></i> Backend</h5>
                 {{ "
-- **Go**: Powers a fast and reliable REST API that queries the PostgreSQL database and serves data for board game filtering and other dynamic features.
+- **Go**: Powers a fast and reliable REST API that queries the PostgreSQL database and serves data for board game filtering and my Chess Woodpecker app.
-- **PostgreSQL**: Stores all board game data, including players, game type, and playtime, with support for complex queries.
+- **PostgreSQL**: Stores all board game and Chess puzzle data.
 - **Docker**: Simplifies deployment by bundling all dependencies into isolated containers, making the entire system portable across environments.
 - **Railway**: Manages backend hosting and the PostgreSQL database with automatic deployments and scaling.
 " | markdownify }}